storj/docs/app/(docs)/object-mount/linux/advanced/k8s/page.md

   - Due to the internals of K8s, the Object Mount CSI Driver makes use of `Object Mount on FUSE` as a backend instead of regular `Object Mount`.
 This means that performance will be high, but not always as high as a regular `Object Mount` installation.
   - Not every `Object Mount` option is currently available for use in the driver.
 Please refer to the [configuration section](#configuring-helm-and-csi-driver) for the available options.
   - The `ReadWriteMany` access mode doesn’t guarantee write consistency without Object Mount Fusion.
-  - The `Object Mount` CSI Driver currently doesn't support CSI Ephemeral Volumes, raw block volumes, volume snapshotting, volume expansion, volume cloning and volume topology options.
+  - The `Object Mount` CSI Driver currently doesn’t support CSI Ephemeral Volumes, raw block volumes, volume snapshotting, volume expansion, volume cloning and volume topology options.